TypeNetwork/tn-VariableRecipe/VariableBaking.md

 Starting the baking of Var-fonts, we need to make one or more design space files that define the axes and how the master UFO’s are located.

-Several design space files can co-exist, to test the relation between indiviual axis groups.
+Several design space files can coexist to test the relation between indiviual axis groups.

 The design space files should be named after the axes that they support.
 Separate the axis names by an underscore.